Tiger Woods Odds In All 4 Upcoming Major Championships

 Editor's Note: These odds were published prior to Tiger Woods' car accident on February 23, 2021.
 Most sportsbooks have since taken down his odds.
 These odds will be updated once new odds are posted.

 Tiger Woods shocked the world with his 2019 Masters victory to claim a fifth green jacket.
 It was the 15th major win of his career, first in 11 years, and a sign that Jack Nicklaus’ all-time record of 18 majors was once again in Woods’ sights.

+All indications are that Woods will be ready to go for the Masters in April and able to continue his pursuit of Nickluas’ record in 2021.
 Let’s take a look at Woods' odds for all four of golf’s upcoming major championships.

 Tiger Woods Odds to Win Golf’s Four Major Championships

 |2021 PGA Championship||+3300||Unibet|